Do Language Models Exhibit the Same Cognitive Biases in Problem Solving as Human Learners?: Problem Generation Method

 \section{Problem Generation Method}

-Our experiments on LLMs wrt the biases just discussed (\cref{sec:experiments}) rely on data generated for the sole purpose of our study.
-By not using problems from existing datasets or previous work it becomes unlikely that our data has been used for training of the models (which is an increasingly common issue; \citealp{dodge-etal-2021-documenting, elazar2023s}).\looseness=-1
+Our experiments on LLMs with respect to the biases just discussed (\cref{sec:experiments}) rely on data generated for the sole purpose of our study.
+By not using problems from public datasets, previous work or other existing sources it becomes unlikely that our data has been used for training of the models, an increasingly common issue \citep{dodge-etal-2021-documenting, elazar2023s}.\looseness=-1

 This section gives the details of our data generation pipeline, which provides control over features across all levels of \cref{fig:solving-pyramid}.
-In \cref{sec:mathworld} we operationalize \cref{fig:solving-pyramid}, giving definitions related to the mental model level and other aspects of the process.
-Using these definitions, we then explain our generation pipeline in \cref{sec:generation-pipeline}.
+In \cref{sec:mathworld}, we operationalize \cref{fig:solving-pyramid}, giving definitions related to the mental model level and other aspects of the process.
+Using these definitions, we then explain our generation pipeline in \cref{sec:generation-pipeline}.\looseness=-1